SummaryRead the full fact sheet

 - Make sure the trampoline is in good order and replace worn parts promptly.
 If the trampoline is outside and exposed to sun and rain, check regularly for signs of rusting and other damage.

-- Drinking or eating while bouncing should not be allowed because of the possibility of choking on food.
+- Do not allow drinking or eating while bouncing because of the possibility of choking.

 - Make sure there is only one child at a time on the trampoline.